kitchen

 Who should skip it: If your drawer is wider than 21 inches, this won’t fill the space and you’ll get that collapsing-inward problem no matter what you do.
 And if you genuinely care about the warm wood aesthetic of bamboo and you’re willing to baby it, the plastic look won’t make you happy.

-Check current availability of the ukeetap organizer on Amazon
+Check current price on Amazon →

 The Alternatives (For Edge Cases)